krider2010/slack-bot-action/README.md

 ## Oher Information

-The Action requires that either `MESSAGE_FILE` or `MESSAGE_STRING` is provided as part of the `env` provided to the running Action.
+The Action requires that either `MESSAGE` or `MESSAGE_STRING` is provided to the running Action.
 If neither is there, the Action will report an error to that effect.
 These must be VALID JSON as already described above.

 If the message cannot be sent to Slack for whatever reason, that error is returned in the logging of the Action, and the Action page reflects this in the status of the Action run.